 Marc Pelletier, PhD

-Marc Pelletier, PhD is an internationally-recognized biopharmaceutical process specialist.
-An industry leader in the area of fermentation and cell culture based bioprocesses, Marc has helped to revolutionize the way single-use systems are used in the biopharmaceutical industry.
-While his primary expertise is in upstream and downstream unit operations, Marc also has extensive experience in the area of plasma fractionation.
-Additionally, his knowledge extends beyond unit operations to facility & process equipment design, process development & technology transfer, commissioning & qualification (C&Q); such proficiency offers practical application when he provides consulting to assist biopharmaceutical manufacturers achieve regulatory compliance in cGMP clinical and commercial production facilities.
-The processes and facilities that he has designed include those for the manufacture of vaccines, mAbs and small molecule therapeutics.
-Marc has been a pioneer in risk-based approaches to systems and process validation, most recently developing a tool allowing for assessment of closed systems.
+Marc Pelletier is an internationally-recognized biopharmaceutical process specialist.
+Marc’s experience and knowledge extends beyond unit operations to facility and process equipment design, process development and technology transfer, and regulatory compliance in cGMP clinical and commercial production facilities.
+The processes and facilities that he has designed include those for the manufacture of ATMPs, vaccines, mAbs and small molecule therapeutics.
+Marc has been a pioneer in risk-based approaches to systems and process validation, most recently developing a tool allowing for the assessment of closed systems.